 Contact Us.
 Do-Not-Sell (Opt-out) Requests, Requests to Know, and Requests to Delete may be submitted as follows:

-- Opt-out rights can be exercised by clicking on the “Do Not Sell My Personal Information” at the bottom of this page or the homepage of our website.
+- Opt-out rights can be exercised by clicking on the “Do Not Sell My Personal Information” at the bottom of this page.

 - For all requests, requests to know and/or requests to delete, email us at [email protected] or call (877) 360-1005.
 You also may designate an authorized agent to make a request for access or deletion on your behalf.